Plug and Play Active Learning for Object Detection

 \subsection{Main Results}

-\textbf{Comparing with the state-of-the-art.} In Fig.\ref{fig:sota}, we compare our \ourmethodShort~with previous state-of-art active learning strategies on three different settings: COCO RetinaNet~\cite{ren2015faster}, Pascal VOC RetinaNet~\cite{lin2017focal}, and COCO Faster R-CNN~\cite{ren2015faster}.
-We follow the default training recipe for the first two settings and for COCO Faster R-CNN we follow~\cite{wu2022entropy} to train the model with 12 epochs.
-For the entropy-based sampling strategy, we sum up the classification entropy of all detected objects as the image uncertainty, which results in a better performance than previous works~\cite{elezi2022not,yuan2021multiple,choi2021active} that compute image-wise uncertainty using the averaged or the maximum object entropy.
+\textbf{Comparing with the state-of-the-art.} In Fig.\ref{fig:sota}, we compare our \ourmethodShort~with previous state-of-art active learning strategies on three different settings: COCO RetinaNet~\cite{yuan2021multiple}, Pascal VOC RetinaNet~\cite{yuan2021multiple}, and COCO Faster R-CNN~\cite{wu2022entropy}.
+We follow the training and dataset settings in~\cite{yuan2021multiple} for the first two comparisons and follow~\cite{wu2022entropy} for the last.
+For the entropy-based sampling baseline, we sum up the classification entropy of all detected objects as the image uncertainty, which results in a better performance than previous works~\cite{elezi2022not,yuan2021multiple,choi2021active} that compute image-wise uncertainty using the averaged or the maximum object entropy.
 As shown by the results, our \ourmethodShort~outperforms all computing methods in all three settings.
 Specifically, in the initial rounds ($\leq$ 3), our method outperforms all competing methods by large margins, e.g., it outperforms MIAL~\cite{yuan2021multiple} by 3.4 AP and 2.8 mAP on COCO and Pascal VOC respectively, which suggests that \ourmethodShort~can provide the detectors with highly informative samples when they are not well trained.
 In the later rounds ($>$ 3), although the AP gaps between \ourmethodShort~and the competing methods decrease, it still maintains the lead.